himanshu-sxna/note_taking-app/README.md

 #### Application allows users to

-- Create and save notes.
+- Create and save notes
-- View previously saved notes.
+- View previously saved note
-- Delete saved notes.
+- Delete saved notes

 ## <a name="license"></a>License